What is there to eat at the end of world?

 Our desire to visit this region was driven by first and foremost the food and more personally by Claire.
 Growing up in France, Claire who is passionate about the outdoors, grew up watching a very popular French TV show called “Ushuaia” in the 90s.
 The show’s host Nicolas Hulot, was focused on nature and the environment with the aim of drawing attention to environmental damage caused by humans and what needs to change to protect the planet.

 This show left a deep imprint on Claire.
 The name as well as the extreme adventures that took place at the “End of the world” or Tierra del Fuego has always made this a very special and magical place for Claire.
-So, as we were preparing our itinerary to explore authentic food around Argentina, Ushuaia was a MUST VISIT on our list.

 Table of contents